VictortheGreat7/shells/README.md

 - `char **find_env_var(char **env, char *key)`: This function searches the array of environment variables env for an environment variable with the name key.
 It first determines the length of key and then iterates through env with a for loop, comparing each environment variable to key.
 If a match is found, it returns a pointer to the address of the environment variable.
 If no match is found, it returns NULL

 - `int _atoi(char *str)`: This function converts a string str into an integer and returns the resulting integer.
 It first determines the maximum number of digits an integer can have on the current system and stores it in digits.
 It then iterates through the string with a for loop, multiplying num by 10 and adding the value of the current digit until the end of the string or digits is reached.
 If a non-digit character is encountered, it returns -1.
 If the resulting integer overflows or underflows, it returns -1.
 Finally, it returns the resulting integer.

+- `int _strncmp(const char *str1, const char *str2, size_t num)`: This function compares the first num characters of two strings str1 and str2.
+It returns an integer indicating their relative order, with a negative value if str1 is less than str2, a positive value if str1 is greater than str2, and 0 if they are equal up to num characters.

 - char **make_env(char **env)`: This function creates a new environment for the shell based on the environment variables passed into it.
 It first counts the number of environment variables in env.
 It then allocates memory for a new array of strings new_env with size i+1, where i is the number of environment variables.
 It then copies each environment variable into the new array with _strdup().
 Finally, it adds a NULL terminator to the end of the new array and returns a pointer to it.